99Mariana/DockWinMonitor/Prometheus.md

 Prometheus is an open-source systems monitoring and alerting toolkit designed for reliability and scalability.
 It helps you collect and analyze metrics from various systems and applications to understand their performance and health.

 Prometheus collects and stores its metrics as time series data, meaning each metric is recorded along with the timestamp of when it was captured.
-Additionally, metrics can include **labels**—optional key-value pairs that provide more context, such as the source, service, or instance of the data.
+Additionally, metrics can include **labels**, optional key-value pairs that provide more context, such as the source, service, or instance of the data.

 In simple terms, Prometheus lets you track how systems behave over time and trigger alerts when something goes wrong, making it a powerful tool for monitoring modern infrastructure.